Course overview

 In your first year, you will study course-specific units and interprofessional units with students from other health sciences disciplines.

-During your studies, you’ll gain practical experience with biomedical industry and research collaborations.
-You'll also participate in a research roadshow in research settings (such as laboratories and clinical trial sites) and have opportunities for extracurricular activities that further develop your research skills.
+During your studies, you’ll gain practical experience with the biomedical industry and with research collaborations.
+You'll also have opportunities to tour research settings and participate in extracurricular activities that further your research skills.

 In your final year, you’ll complete a full-year research program in the laboratory of an approved university, research institute or industry site.